simulot/immich-go/readme.md

 | `StackCoverHeic` | Stack the HEIC and JPEG files together.
 The HEIC file is the cover. |
 | `StackCoverJPG`  | Stack the HEIC and JPEG files together.
 The JPEG file is the cover. |

-## Management of coupled RAW and JPEG files
+## Management of Coupled RAW and JPEG Files

-The option `--manage-raw-jpeg` instructs Immich-go how to manage RAW and JPEG files.
+The option `--manage-raw-jpeg` instructs Immich-Go on how to manage coupled RAW and JPEG files.
 The following options are available:

 | Option          | Description                                                        |
 | --------------- | ------------------------------------------------------------------ |